-The Engineered Technologies Applied Research Lab (ETARL) is in the final stages of developing a sorting-machine prototype for a local worm farming operation.
+The Engineered Technologies Applied Research Lab (ETARL) developed a sorting-machine prototype for a local worm farming operation.
 Orchestra Farms raises mealworms and superworms to sell as food for reptiles and other small pets.
 The superworms will only pupate and reproduce if they are separated from other larvae.
 This requires the superworms to be placed individually in little cups.

 Currently, the superworms are sifted from the dirt using a grated shaking tool and put into buckets.
 The worms are then placed into individual cups by hand and the cups are stored in stacks of trays.
-To increase efficiency and eliminate the tedious process of separating the worms by hand, the ETARL is working to automate the individual cupping process and then sort the worms by weight.
+To increase efficiency and eliminate the tedious process of separating the worms by hand, the ETARL automated the individual cupping process which sorts the worms by weight.
 The weight of the worm indicates whether the worm is viable to be used in the pet food.

-Although there are other automation processes on the market, the ETARL is designing a customized solution that solves the specific problem without going over budget.
-The ETARL designed and built a shaker table to separate the worms, including a scale to weigh them, a sweeper that sweeps the worm according to size, an automated cup dispenser, and a conveyor to complete the process.
+Although there are other automation processes on the market, the ETARL is designed a customized solution that solves the specific problem without going over budget.
+The ETARL designed and built a specialized machine that weighs the worms, separates the worms and sweeps them according to size.
+An automated cup dispenser and a conveyor are included in the design to complete the process.

 Design feasibility for sustainable lobster bait